Find and Execute

 - The

-is replaced by the filename found byfind
+{}is replaced by the filename found byfind - Using

-at the end groups multiple files into a single command execution - The
++at the end groups multiple files into a single command execution - The

-options handle filenames with spaces correctly - For complex commands, the
+-print0and-0options handle filenames with spaces correctly - For complex commands, the

-method is often more flexible
+xargsmethod is often more flexible

 Rule the world!